awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-creating.md

 # Task List for Creating a Web Distribution<a name="distribution-web-creating"></a>

-The following task list summarizes the process for creating a web distribution\.
+The following task list summarizes the process for creating a web distribution\.<a name="create-download-distribution-task-list"></a>

 **To Create a Web Distribution**